 Instructions

-- First yeast dough: Dissolve the sugar in lukewarm water.
-Put the flour in a bowl and mix it with the dried yeast, or crumble in the fresh yeast.
+- First yeast dough: Dissolve 1 teaspoon granulated sugar in 1/2 cup warm water.
+Put 1 cup all-purpose flour in a mixing bowl and stir in 1 teaspoon active dry yeast.
 Pour in the sweetened water and mix to make a thicker mixture.
-Leave it in a warm place to rise for 45 minutes.
+Cover with plastic wrap and leave it in a warm place to proof for 45 minutes.

-- Allow the dough to rise for another hour, or until it has roughly doubled in volume.
+- Turn the dough onto a lightly floured surface and form into a ball.
+Return to the bowl and cover with plastic wrap again.
+Allow the dough to rise for another hour, or until it has roughly doubled in volume.

-- Divide the raised dough into two halves.
+- Make Rohlíky rolls: Divide the raised dough into two halves.
 Roll each with a rolling pin into a thicker 12-inch pancake, then divide it into four parts—triangles.
 Roll out each triangle a little more, and from the wider side to the tip, roll it up.
-Place the rolled rohlik, tip down, on a sheet lined with baking paper.
+Place the rolled Rohlík, tip down, on a baking sheet lined with parchment paper.

-- Continue until all of the rohliky have been rolled up.
-Place them on a baking sheet and allow to rise for another 30 minutes.
+- Continue until all of the Rohlíky have been rolled up.
+Place them on the baking sheet and allow them to rise for another 30 minutes.

-- Brush the raised rolls with egg wash, consisting of water whisked with a bit of egg.
-Sprinkle the middle of the rolls with toppings: poppy seeds, caraway seeds, salt, sesame seeds, or flax seeds.
+- Sprinkle: Brush the raised rolls with egg wash, consisting of 1/4 cup water whisked with 1/4 egg.
+Sprinkle the middle of the rolls with one of these toppings: poppy seeds, caraway seeds, salt, sesame seeds, or flax seeds.

-- Heat the oven to 450°F (230°C), with the dials set to lower and upper heat.
+- Bake: Heat the oven to 450 °F, with the dials set to lower and upper heat.
 Bake the rolls for 10–13 minutes, until the surface turns golden brown.

 Notes